 Other Factors That Affect the Multiplier

-The factors we’ve covered above are not an exhaustive list of what can affect the SDE multiplier.
-Any number of things, from the business being in a desirable or undesirable location to the business having a diverse or narrow customer base to the business having many or few liabilities, can affect the multiple.
-The specific details of every transaction are different.
-Here is some more guidance on coming up with the right multiplier.
+The factors we’ve covered above are a list of the most common things that can affect the SDE multiplier.
+Any number of things, from the business being in a desirable or undesirable location to the business having a diverse or narrow customer base, can affect the multiple.
+This is why it’s important to consult experienced professionals like Business Exits to help you get an accurate valuation of your business.

 Final Values/Multipliers In Our Example